• Home

 Posters presentations

-All poster presentations will be displayed at the ICC Sydney.
+All poster presentations will be displayed at the QT Gold Coast.

 Each display will be identified by a number, so you are able to find the correct position for your poster.
 If you have any questions on the day, please ask someone at the registration desk.